 All-round IP activity with a clear focus on patent litigation.
 Employee invention law.
 Trademarks and unfair competition.

-France Brevets regarding NFC patents; Siemens against Huawei and ZTE concerning MPEG4 patents; Claassen against Vählinge concerning laminates; arbitration for Ansaldo regarding plant construction; Burgwächter regarding lock technology; Saint-Gobain concerning adhesives; Tesa against 3M regarding protective films for cars; frequent litigation for Benteler, Melitta/Swirl, ITW.
+Litigation: frequent activity for Benteler, Melitta/Swirl, ITW; France Brevets regarding NFC patents; Siemens against Huawei and ZTE concerning MPEG4 patents; Fipa against Samsung and LG regarding mobile communications; Claassen against Vählinge concerning laminates; Novoferm against Hörmann regarding garage doors; Saint-Gobain against 3M concerning adhesive; Tesa against 3M regarding protective films.